Brendaoduor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7.script creates a global variable
-8.script adds 128 with value in environment variable 9.script divides the environment variable POWER and DIVIDE
+8.script adds 128 with value in environment variable 9.script divides the environment variable POWER and DIVIDE 10.script displays the result of BREATH to the power LOVE